Skip to content

 Commute-related health costs (back problems, sleep disruption, increased accident risk for long commutes).
 Productivity loss during commute (except when train or transit allows work).
 Vehicle depreciation specifically attributable to commute miles.
 Insurance costs that increase with commute distance.
 Stress-related costs that commute-reduction programs sometimes treat.
 Relationship and family costs of extended absence daily.
 Quality-of-life impacts beyond direct financial measurement.

-Common Commute Cost Calculation Mistakes
+Patterns Commonly Observed in Commute Cost Calculation

 Calculating only fuel or transit fares without time value.
 Using optimistic commute time (free-flowing traffic) rather than typical actual time.
 Forgetting weekend meeting commutes or occasional extra trips.
 Ignoring unpaid overtime hours that effectively extend work day beyond office hours.
 Not accounting for commute-related expenses (work clothes, lunch out, coffee on the way).
 Treating remote work savings as negligible when they often represent substantial lifetime value.
 The calculator surfaces the honest total; behaviour change follows from visibility.